fish-quant/fq-segmentation/readme.md

 ## Performing segmentation of cells and nuclei

+**Resizing to speed up prediction**: segmentation speed depends on the image size.
+In our experience, resizing the images can lead to a substantial speed-up.
+In case you resize the images, we implemented a post-processing routine that will resize the predicted masks back to the original image size.

 This is done with the jupyter notebook `segmentation_cells_nuclei.ipynb`

 1. Running the first code cell will import the user-interface.